Rendering (animal products): Advantages and disadvantages

 The rendering industry is one of the oldest recycling industries, and made possible the development of a large food industry.
 The industry takes what would otherwise be waste materials and makes useful products such as fuels, soaps, rubber, plastics, etc. At the same time, rendering reduces what would otherwise be a major disposal problem.
 As an example, the United States annually recycles more than 21 million metric tons of highly perishable and noxious organic matter.
 In 2004, U.S. industry produced over 8 million metric tons of products, of which 1.6 million metric tons were exported.

-Usually, materials used as raw materials in the rendering process are susceptible to spoilage.
-However, after rendering, the materials are much more resistant to spoiling.
+Usually, raw materials are susceptible to spoilage.
+After rendering, they are much more resistant.
 This is due to the application of heat either through cooking in the wet rendering process or the extraction of fluid in the dry rendering process.
 The fat obtained can be used as low-cost raw material in making grease, animal feed, soap, candles, biodiesel, and as a feed-stock for the chemical industry.
 Tallow, derived from beef waste, is an important raw material in the steel rolling industry, providing lubrication when compressing steel sheets.

 Meat and bone meal in animal feed was one route for the late-20th century spread of bovine spongiform encephalopathy (mad-cow disease, BSE), which is also fatal to humans.
 Early in the 21st century, most countries tightened regulations to prevent this.